codebender828/node-graphql/README.md

 Check out GraphQL's official documentation [here](https://graphql.github.io/)!

 ### Getting Started:
-My preference is Yarn.
+My preference for package management is Yarn.
 Consequently my examples are also in yarn.
 But you can use NPM.

 Install all Dependencies (Yarn or NPM).
-- `yarn install`
+- `yarn install` or `npm install`

 Start Express Server.
-- `yarn dev:server`
+- `yarn dev:server` or `npm run dev:server`

 Start JSON server to serve dummy data.
 This can be replaced with a real API service and database.
-- `yarn json:server`
+- `yarn json:server` or `npm run json:server`

 Open GraphiQL at `http://localhost:4000` in your browser to perform queries and mutations.